-- القالم المالية

-- Nonproteinogenic nonstandard amino acids are derivatives of standard amino acids:

-- 1. As intermediates during metabolism

-- 2. Post translational modification process

-- 3. Other enzymatic reactions

-- Nonproteinogenic nonstandard amino acids may have protein role or nonprotein role (they are active by themselves and have a function
+- Generally, nonproteinogenic nonstandard amino acids are derivatives of standard amino acids: - 1.
+Post translational modification process - 2.
+Other enzymatic reactions - Nonproteinogenic nonstandard amino acids may have protein role or nonprotein role (they are active by themselves and have a function